BubuAnabelas/awesome-markdown/README.md

 > Useful links and tutorials.

+- [how-to-markdown](https://github.com/workshopper/how-to-markdown) - This workshopper will teach you how to use Markdown.
 - [Interactive Markdown Tutorial](http://www.markdowntutorial.com/)
 - [GitHub's Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
 - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) :gem: _Where to look when you don't remember the syntax!_
 - [Markdown Guide](https://www.markdownguide.org) - A concise, barebones guide to Markdown.

 ---